damianhakert/damianhakert.github.io/source/posts/2016-12-05-continuous-delivery-of-a-spring-boot-application-with-gitlab-ci-and-kubernetes.html.md

 The scope of this job is to perform a [Maven](https://maven.apache.org/index.html) build.
 For this reason, we define the `maven:3-jdk-8` as the Docker image on which this job should execute.
 This image comes with Maven 3 and the Java JDK 8 pre-installed for us.

 We then specify `build` as the `stage` of this job.
-As mentioned early, job associated the same stage run concurrently.
+As mentioned early, jobs associated with the same stage run concurrently.
 This is extremely useful if you need to cross-compile your application.
 For instance, if we wanted to build and test our application also on Java JDK 7, we could simply create another job with a different name and just use the image `maven:3-jdk-7`.

 The script is a shell command to be executed by the GitLab Runner.
 The `mvn package -B` triggers a non-interactive Maven build up to the `package` phase.
 This phase is specific to the [Maven build lifecycle](https://maven.apache.org/guides/introduction/introduction-to-the-lifecycle.html) and it includes also the `validate`, `compile` and `test` phases.
 That means that our Maven project will be validated, compiled and (unit) tested as well.
 Tests are to be included in the `src/test/java` folder.
-In our specific case, Spring Initializr has already created a text which just verifies that the application context loads without errors.
+In our specific case, Spring Initializr has already created a unit test which verifies that the application context loads without errors.
 We are free to add as many unit tests as we like.
-The `package` instead creates the executable JAR.
+Finally, the `package` phase creates the executable JAR.

-To share the executable JAR with other jobs, we specify job `artifacts`.
+To persist the executable JAR and share it across jobs, we specify job `artifacts`.
 These are files or directories that should be attached to the build after success.

-#### **The docker-build job**
+#### **The `docker-build` job**

 ```yml
 docker-build: